RobertDan/DMBot.py/README.md

 Commands:
 --------

-To get a list of commands, as well as a short description on what they do, type "!help" into the chat the bot is listening to.
+To get a list of commands, their extra arguments, as well as a short description on what they do, type "!help" into the chat the bot is listening to.

 Here is a list of implemented commands: